lucjross/terraform-address-change-helper/README.md

-Given two arguments, `current address prefix` and `new address prefix`, this tool will simply call `terraform state mv <current address> <new address>` once for every pair of resources involved in the plan where one is being created, one is being destroyed, and the addresses of both have matching strings following their respective prefixes.
+Given two arguments, `current address prefix` and `new address prefix`, this tool will simply call `terraform state mv <current address> <new address>` once for every pair of resources involved in the plan where the "current" one is being created, the "new" one is being destroyed, and the addresses of both have matching strings following their respective prefixes.

-### Example
+### Examples

 If a module `bob` is renamed to `david`: